Disthene/CentralLinuxBackup/README.md

 To delete a backup press "d" once you started the tool.

 You'll be prompt to enter the name of the server you want to delete.
-Notice it will move all current backup configured on this server.
+Notice it will remove all current backup configured on this server.
 If you want to remove a specific folder do it manually by removing the script created in /etc/backup/yourserver/yourserver+dateyouplannedit.py and remove the line in config file.

 A way to remove specific folders from planned backup will be added in the next versions.